-This Healthy Vitamix Tomato Soup with Gorgonzola Croutons is super creamy without any cream.
-Find out my secret ingredient, it’s delicious!
+This Healthy Tomato Soup with Gorgonzola Croutons is super creamy without any cream.
+Includes directions for traditional and Vitamix versions.

 Twice for me and the third for my parents who stopped in for a quick visit.
 It’s that quick, easy and delicious.

 I know, I know…I’ve been boring you to tears with my obsessive talk about the love I have for my Vitamix.
 So I won’t say much about it other than I can make this tomato soup in less than ten minutes, with only two of those minutes spent actually making the recipe.
 The other 6-8 I just sit around and wait for the magic to happen.
 This Vitamix Tomato Soup only has a whopping four ingredients total – four!

 Before I talk more about this delicious Vitamix tomato soup, you’re probably wondering if you really need a Vitamix to make this Vitamix Tomato Soup?

 And the answer is no, absolutely not.
 I highly recommend it because I love my Vitamix more than anything and the simple fact that I named this recipe Vitamix Tomato Soup should be a clue that it’s perfect for that machine.
 But the stovetop and a hand blender will do the work just fine.
 I can’t guarantee that it will be as smooth but you could always run it through a fine-mesh strainer to get the same results if you had to.

 It’s the healthiest soup I’ve made yet but you’d never know it when you taste it.
 I use tofu in place of heavy cream (I know it sounds weird but I swear you can’t taste it!) and don’t add any butter or oils.
 All good stuff!